nbeddows/meen/README.md

 - `./run-meen-unit-tests.sh [--gtest_filter ${gtest_filter}] [--python_filter ${python_filter}]`.
 - `start run-meen-unit-tests.bat [--gtest_filter ${gtest_filter}] [--python_filter ${python_filter}]`.

-**NOTE**: the package will not contain Python units tests if Meen was not configured with the python module enabled.
+**NOTE**: the package will not contain Python units tests if MEEN was not configured with the python module enabled.

 #### Export a Conan package

-Meen can be exported as a package to the local Conan cache so it can be consumed by other Conan based projects on the same machine.
+MEEN can be exported as a package to the local Conan cache so it can be consumed by other Conan based projects on the same machine.
 It supports the same options as discussed in step 3 of the [configuration](#configuration) section.

 The following additional options are supported:
 - disable running the exported package tests: `--test_folder=""`